The 17 Most Famous Paintings at the Louvre

 Jacques-Louis David | Oil on Canvas | Dept of Paintings, Daru Room 702

-The painting is a massive work at approximately 30 ft x 22 ft.
+The painting is a massive work at approximately 30 feet by 22 feet.
 This means you can hone in on the individual expressions of each person.
-David had his work cut out for him by the smaller than other men but larger than life Emperor.
+David had his work cut out for him with the smaller-than-other-men but larger-than-life emperor.

-First of all, the event happened in Notre Dame Cathedral which made it extraordinary.
-Second, the Pope himself was there for the event and likely not by much of his choice.
-Napoleon took command of Rome in 1796 after defeating Papal troops which ended in him dragging the Pope to France where he died in 1799.
-The next Pope, Pius VII, did not appreciate Napoleon which can be seen on his somber face in the painting (the only person seated).
+First of all, the event happened in Notre Dame Cathedral, which made it extraordinary.
+Second, the pope himself was there for the event and likely not by his own choice.
+Napoleon took command of Rome in 1796 after defeating papal troops, which ended in him dragging the pope to France where he died in 1799.
+The next pope, Pius VII, did not appreciate Napoleon, which can be seen from his somber face in the painting (the only person seated).

-Napoleon’s arrogance, which should be expected from a true Emperor, became present when he took his crown from Pius VII and crowned himself.
-He then crowned his beloved wife Josephine Empress by his own hands.
-The Papal investiture in a King was a very big deal for a very long time.
-That, and the fear of eternal damnation, was what made the Pope the King of Kings.
-Napoleon subordinated the Pope by placing the crown on his own head.
+Napoleon’s arrogance, to be expected from a true emperor, became evident when he took his crown from Pius VII and crowned himself.
+He then crowned his beloved wife Josephine the empress by his own hands.
+The papal investiture in a king was a very big deal for a very long time.
+That, and the fear of eternal damnation, was what made the pope the King of Kings.
+Napoleon subordinated the pope by placing the crown on his own head.

 Most Important Figures

-- Pope sitting behind Napoleon looking down wearing a grimace.
+- Pope sitting behind Napoleon looking down with a grimace.

 - Napoleon’s mother, sisters, and brothers in the loge playing a secondary role.